SkoolNotes/Taproot/KBhPHYS201QuantumMechanics.md

 ![[Pasted image 20210308112427.png]]

-This limits the width of the lens of a camera.
+This limits the width of the lens of a camera because of the uncertanity in momentum.